 Alfred P. Sloan Fellow and Microsoft Faculty Fellow.

-Ashutosh Saxena is the Co-Founder and CEO of a high-tech startup Caspar.ai by Brain of Things, with Prof. David Cheriton (Co-founder and Chief Scientist).
+Ashutosh Saxena is the Co-Founder and CEO of a high-tech startup Caspar.AI, with Prof. David Cheriton (Co-founder and Chief Scientist).
 Here is an article in MIT Technology Review.
 Caspar is an artificial intelligence company that automates peoples' homes to provide a safe comfortable living environment for seniors and families, with applications such as fall detectors.